U of M Wordmark

 • Significant change in appetite, weight or both

-• Sleep disorders (insomnia or excessive sleepiness) nearly every night
+• Sleep problems (insomnia or excessive sleepiness) nearly every night

 • Feelings of agitation or a sense of intense slowness

-• Loss of energy and an overwhelming feeling of tiredness
+• Loss of energy and an overwhelming feeling of fatigue

 • Sense of guilt and worthlessness nearly all the time